cybandy/cybandy/README.md

 # <div align="center">About Me🙂</div>

-I'm a mathematical engineering graduate student at the University of L'Aquila, Italy.
-I am currently on an exchange program at Vienna University of Technology, Austria.

-I'm a self-learned web developer skilled in HTML5, CSS3, JS,  REACT, PYTHON, WORDPRESS, etc.
-Through academics I have extensive skills and knowledge in modelling, data science, machine learning and AI.
-I am currently on a journey to explore the world of Cyber security, create a portfolio to showcase my work and gather certificates to assert the above stated skills.
+I am highly motivated to pursue a career in IT, specifically cybersecurity.
+I'm currently looking for a growth-oriented environment where I can hone my skills and build a solid foundation with work experience.